kkilobyte/ditch-cros/readme.md

 EOL Chromebooks do not support either.
 Windows is ***NOT*** supported and you ***will*** run into issues.
 You can get a usable experience with AltFw or RW_Legacy but it's not the best.

 1. Back up all data using external media or a cloud service like Google Drive.
-2. Make sure FWMP is off and you are unenrolled, follow Step 2 of Method 1: FullROM to unenroll.
+2. Make sure FWMP is disabled and you are unenrolled.
+If you are enrolled, you can use [the unenrollment guide](/unenroll.md).
+If you are not using a business device, FWMP should already be disabled.
 3. Enable Developer Mode by by pressing `esc+⟳+⏻ ` and then press `ctrl+d`.
 You MUST be using the internal keyboard.
 4. When your Chromebook says "OS Verification is turned off", press `ctrl+d` again.
 5. When Chrome OS boots to "Welcome to your Chromebook", open the Quick Settings menu in the bottom right and click Wi-Fi, and connect to your Wi-Fi.